 Since free Wi-Fi became popular in bars, coffee shops, malls and other public places, we have all taken advantage of free web access while on the move.
 Most Wi-Fi networks are unsecured and open, meaning you don’t have to log into them to access the internet.
-This presents quite the opportunity for hackers.
+Unfortunately, this presents quite the opportunity for hackers.

 A popular hacking method is referred to as ‘man in the middle’.
 This is where a hacker sits somewhere in the network with a laptop and pretends to be the wireless node.
 So when you walk into the network and connect to Wi-Fi, what you are actually doing is connecting to the hacker’s laptop and then to the Wi-Fi network.
 You get access to the internet as usual but all your traffic flows through the laptop.

+Obviously, not every Wi-Fi network is hacked or contains any threat—in fact, more often than not, they’re safe.
+The trouble is, you don’t know which network is safe or not until it’s too late.
+That’s why a VPN is so important.
 In the above man in the middle scenario, if you used a VPN on your iPhone, all traffic being sent through their laptop would be encrypted.
 So they would see you are using the network but would not be able to make sense of what you are doing.
 This is an essential layer of protection and should become automatic when connecting to any network that isn’t your own.